bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 ## Wasm Value Encoding (WAVE)

-Invoke leverages `wasm-wave` as a standard way to encode function calls and/or results.
+Invoke leverages [WAVE](https://github.com/bytecodealliance/wasm-tools/blob/main/crates/wasm-wave/README.md) as a standard way to encode function calls and/or results.
 WAVE is a human-oriented text encoding of Wasm Component Model values and is designed to be consistent with the [WIT IDL format](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).
 Here are a few pointers for constructing your `wasmtime run --invoke` commands using WAVE.

 ## Parentheses